emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/04-adding-a-puzzle.md

      },
      "direction": "Across",
      "length": 13,
-     "clue": "You can move assets between Axion and different chains, including Ethereum, by visiting ______.app" },
+     "clue": "You can move assets between Fermi and different chains, including Ethereum, by visiting ______.app" },
    {
      "num": 3,